History & Goals Of The Stud

 The Chalani aim has always been to produce quality athletic horses between 15.1h and 16.1h, suitable as top led-in horses and versatile enough to perform in a wide range of events.
 We are particularly stringent on the right temperament for novices and experienced horsemen alike to enjoy.

-To this end we are great supporters of the Australian product and believe the qualities of a good Australian Stock Horse to be superior to that of more expensive imported breeds as it is proven under Australian conditions.
-Although only a small family stud, Chalani is recognised by results as one of the nation's leading breeders, and the stud now has broodmares that reflect third and fourth generation home breeding.
+To this end we are great supporters of the Australian product and believe the qualities of a good Australian Stock Horse to be superior to that of imported (often more expensive) breeds, as it is proven under Australian conditions.
+Although only a small family stud, Chalani is recognised by results as one of the nation's leading breeders, and the stud now has broodmares that reflect fourth and fifth generation home breeding.

 For this reason the breeding efforts at Chalani have concentrated on the classic Hunter Valley bloodlines, preferring Thoroughbred polo blood close up for speed, athletic ability, soundness and temperament.
 In 1975 Rannock was purchased, a horse inbred to the mighty foundation sire Panzer and already a sire of top polo horses.
 Rannock had a great influence on Australian Stock Horse breeding in South Australia and put the stud on the map at a national level.